-The Multi-Agency Safeguarding Hub (MASH) responds to initial enquiries about children, young people and adults.
+The Single Point of Access (SPA) responds to initial enquiries about children, young people and adults.

-The MASH is based at Guildford Police Station and combines Children's Service social workers, Adult's Service social workers, and health and police staff.
-If you have a concern about a child, young person or adult, please contact the Surrey MASH:
+The SPA is based at Guildford Police Station and combines Children's Service social workers, Adult's Service social workers, and health and police staff.
+If you have a concern about a child, young person or adult, please contact the Surrey SPA:

-- Phone: 0300 470 9100

-- Email: mash@surreycc.gov.uk
+- Phone: 0300 470 9100 - Email: mash@surreycc.gov.uk

-- Learn more about the Surrey MASH